Signals Are Not States: Neuro-Symbolic Safeguards for Culturally Aware Classroom AI: Introduction

-The dominant modeling pattern in the area still tends to couple low-level detection with direct label prediction: estimate gaze, posture, speech, or facial activity and map those signals to a downstream classroom judgment.
-This has produced important advances in gaze-following and classroom observation~\cite{aung2018gaze}, affect- and engagement-related modeling, and multimodal dashboards.
-But the path from \emph{signals} to \emph{claims} remains under-specified.
-When the system concludes that a learner is confused or that a group is collaborating well, it often cannot say which evidence mattered, which assumptions were invoked, how uncertainty propagated across modalities, or when it should abstain and defer to a teacher.
+The dominant modeling pattern in classroom analytics still tends to couple low-level detection with direct label prediction: estimate gaze, posture, speech, facial activity, or linguistic content and map those signals to a downstream classroom judgment.
+This has produced important progress in multimodal learning analytics (MMLA), classroom sensing, gaze-following, engagement modeling, and discourse-based teacher feedback~\cite{blikstein2016mmla,ochoa2016augmenting,worsley2016situating,dimitri2018signals,ahuja2019edusense,aung2018gaze,sumer2018teachers,sumer2023engagement,long2024dialogue,wang2025classroom,guerrero2025review}.
+However, the path from \emph{signals} to \emph{claims} remains under-specified.
+When a system concludes that a learner is confused, unmotivated, off-task, non-collaborative, or low-proficiency, it often cannot say which evidence mattered, which cultural assumptions were invoked, how uncertainty propagated, or when the safer response would have been to abstain.

-A parallel line of work in language reasoning suggests a promising alternative.
-Recent neuro-symbolic methods combine structured fact extraction with executable code or logical reasoning, improving interpretability and compositional reliability over purely prose-based generation~\cite{gao2023pal,olausson2023linc,fang2024llm,liu2023lost}.
-In multilingual long-context settings, symbolic fact extraction followed by program execution can make reasoning more transparent and robust~\cite{nezhad2025enhancing}.
-In formal reasoning, verifiable code generation with execution-time feedback can shift failures from opaque logical errors to inspectable programmatic ones~\cite{nezhad2025symcode}.
-The central lesson is simple: if the model must externalize evidence as structured facts and then compute through a verifiable substrate, the resulting system becomes easier to debug, constrain, and trust.
+Stereotype and bias research in NLP has repeatedly shown that measurement choices are normative and that systems can reproduce social assumptions embedded in training data, annotation schemes, and evaluation benchmarks~\cite{hovy-spruit-2016-social,blodgett-etal-2020-language,nangia-etal-2020-crows,nadeem-etal-2021-stereoset,parrish-etal-2022-bbq}.
+Cross-cultural NLP further emphasizes that language technologies must account for cultural variation rather than treating language, region, and user norms as interchangeable~\cite{hershcovich-etal-2022-challenges}.
+Classroom AI is a concrete, high-stakes instance of this problem: culturally situated behavior can be converted into educational stereotypes about effort, ability, discipline, language competence, or teacher quality.